NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### To implement / Fix
 - pinch on mobile,
 - camera colision by object or by setting
-- local model loading not working
 - mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode
 - consolidate sharing
-- lights or hdri for gltfs
+- fix lights or hdri for gltfs
-- reset view not working properly
+- reset view not working properly currntly with an animation working but it flashes a frame before doing the animation

 ### **Completed Improvements**